nickmccarty/geo-web-app/README.md

 - **Model selection** - switch between `.pth` checkpoints from a dropdown
 - **Device toggle** - run inference on CPU or GPU
 - **Detection visualization** with interactive editing (select, delete, toggle)
+- **Manual box drawing** - add detection boxes directly on the map with precision crosshairs
 - **Filtered GeoJSON export** with proper CRS preservation
 - **Automatic geometry merging** for cleaner results
 - **QC Deviation Analysis** - upload a CSV of check points and compare against detections